planetruby/gems/_posts/2015-01-15-week-3-slideshow.md

 ---
 layout: post
-title:  "Week #3 - slideshow gem - a free web alternative to PowerPoint and Keynote in Ruby
+title:  "Week #3 - slideshow gem - a free web alternative to PowerPoint and Keynote in Ruby"
 ---